AgtLucas/_agtlucas.com/about.md

 ## About this site

-This site is powered by [Jekyll](https://jekyllrb.com/) and you can found the source code [here](https://github.com/AgtLucas/lucas.ninja).
+This site is powered by [Jekyll](https://jekyllrb.com/) and you can find the source code [here](https://github.com/AgtLucas/lucas.ninja).

 MIT License.